trizen/raku-rosettacode/programming_tasks/R/Rock-paper-scissors.md

 ```

-Here is example output from the same code only with a different&#160;%vs data structure implementing [Rock-Paper-Scissors-Lizard-Spock](https://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).
+Here is example output from the same code only with a different %vs data structure implementing [Rock-Paper-Scissors-Lizard-Spock](https://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).

 ```perl
 my %vs = (